Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ykbt3XMUIus.md

 ### Transcript

-> recovering from that so when a mark ii drones coming out i don't think we have plans for that but we'll see maybe in the future i don't know
+> recovering from that so when a mark ii drones coming out I don't think we have plans for that but we'll see maybe in the future I don't know